 Try a Community Collaboration

 Community or partner collaboration for #GivingTuesday began trending a few years ago.
 These types of campaigns are especially fitting for the spirit of this day of gratitude.
-In fact, the organization says that the trend of including non-financial donations (volunteering, non-cash gifts, etc) in #GivingTuesday totals is a contributing factor in the movement’s growth.
-(Source)
+Even more collaboration can occur when you include non-financial donations (volunteering, non-cash gifts, etc) in your appeal.

 A community project is an ideal way to rally your members and neighbors to accomplish something local together.
 The easiest way to participate is to partner with a nonprofit already participating in #GivingTuesday and support their campaign.